 In fact, clover is considered a weed in grass lawns but without the negative association we usually give to weeds.
 For instance, the lesser yellow trefoil variety is particularly aesthetic, and it’s known to prevent other weeds from growing.

 When you replace the whole lawn with clover and keep it neat, it looks similar to regular grass, especially since it’s quite easy to keep it lush and green all the time.
 Just be warned that it can be tough to mow, so be prepared to put in a bit more maintenance.

 - Attracts pollinators: Pollinators help to maintain a garden.

 - Fertilizer-free: Clover is already rich in nitrogen and doesn’t require extra fertilization.

 - Price: Clover plants are one of the least expensive seeds you can buy.

 - Drought-resistant: Handles hot summer days with little water and stays green.

-- Grows in pool soil: Grows perfectly fine in a majority of soils.
+- Grows in poor soil: Grows perfectly fine in a majority of soils.